Top Scholarships to Study in Japan in 2026

 When you enroll at one of Japan’s Top Global Universities, you’ll almost certainly be eligible for the university’s monthly scholarship.

-Each institution has its own regulations and differs.
+Each institution has its own regulations, which differ.
 Thus, it is necessary to make personal queries to learn how much each university offers.

-The criteria for receiving a scholarship vary as well.
+The criteria for receiving a scholarship also vary.

 For example, one university will need you to be in the top 1% of your program’s students.
-You can also keep the scholarship if you keep performing well.
+You can also retain the scholarship if you continue to perform well.

-Several private foundations and corporations in Japan provide overseas students with scholarships.
+Several private foundations and corporations in Japan provide scholarships to overseas students.

-Some may be particular to a country or department, with separate application deadlines.
+Some may be country- or department-specific, with separate application deadlines.
 Some popular ones include:

-• The Freeman Foundation’s Freeman—ASIA Award is one of them.
-These scholarships are accessible to anybody seeking schooling in East or Southeast Asia.
+• The Freeman Foundation’s Freeman— ASIA Award is one of them.
+These scholarships are available to anyone seeking education in East or Southeast Asia.
 Depending on financial need, they are designed to help undergraduate students in two-year or four-year programs.

 • The Asian Foundation for International Scholarship Interchange provides the Kawaguchi Shizu Memorial Scholarship.
 This applies to the school you want to enroll in.
-This is the place of residence at the time of application in Japan.
+This is the place of residence in Japan at the time of application.
 It caters to the academic level of undergraduate, Master’s, and doctoral programs.
-This is open to students from all over Asia and provides a stipend of 120,000 yen for a month.
+This is open to students from across Asia and offers a stipend of 120,000 yen per month.

 scholarships for foreigners in Japan